Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 You might be thinking: Why not use a balm cleanser?
 We know they're out there but balms often contain thick oils and waxes, which can clog pores and make already greasy skin greasier.
 That's bad news for the acne-prone among us, even if you do attempt to wash it off afterwards.
 A lot of the cult balm cleansers out there also contain essential oils as fragrance, which can irritate sensitive skin and eyes, and it's not uncommon for them to come with a hefty price tag.
 In comparison to some of the hyped cleansing balms, micellar water is a more affordable option and it lasts longer, too.

 I wear foundation, concealer and powder as a base but I love to pile on the liquid liner and mascara.
 Could a simple spritz of micellar water melt everything away, all without having to scrub like crazy with a cotton round?
-I didn't believe it but gave it a go anyway, using CeraVe Micellar Cleansing Water with Niacinamide & Ceramides, £11.
-Another of my favourites is Bioderma Sensibio Cleansing Micellar Water Sensitive Skin, £11, but if you'd rather spend less, Simple Kind to Skin Micellar Cleansing Water, £5.50, is just as great (and almost always on offer).
+I didn't believe it but gave it a go anyway, using CeraVe Micellar Cleansing Water with Niacinamide & Ceramides, $27.45.
+Another of my favourites is Bioderma Sensibio Cleansing Micellar Water Sensitive Skin, $29.99 for the larger 500ml bottle, but if you'd rather spend less, Simple Kind to Skin Micellar Cleansing Water, $11.99 is just as great (and almost always on special).

 So how does micellar water work?
 Dermatologist Dr Alexis Granite explains that CeraVe's micellar water contains small, suspended molecules called micelles.
 "By nature, micelles attract dirt and oil," says Dr Granite.
 "Micellar water is designed to cleanse without stripping," she adds.
 "The micelles attract just the makeup, excess sebum and daily grime rather than taking the oils from your skin and drying it out."